godotengine/godot-docs/classes/class_itemlist.rst

 | *Getter*  | get_fixed_column_width()      |
 +-----------+-------------------------------+

+The width all columns will be adjusted to.

-Sets the default column width in pixels.
-If left to default value, each item will have a width equal to the width of its content and the columns will have an uneven width.
+A value of zero disables the adjustment, each item will have a width equal to the width of its content and the columns will have an uneven width.

 ----